Skip Navigation

 Institute for Healthcare Policy and Innovation, University of Michigan .
 2018.
 Reimbursement for immediate postpartum contraception outside the global fee: Improving outcomes and reducing costs for moms and babies.
 Ann Arbor, MI: University of Michigan Institute for Healthcare Policy and Innovation, 5 pp.

 Annotation: This policy brief describes the benefits associated with immediate postpartum contraception-- the provision of an intrauterine device or contraceptive implant-- immediately after childbirth in a hospital setting.
 It explains how provider reimbursement for Immediate postpartum long-acting reversible contraception (LARC) can help meet the Triple Aim of improving patient experience of care, improving population health outcomes, and reducing healthcare costs.
-Explains of statewide Medicaid reimbursement policies are included.
+Explanations of statewide Medicaid reimbursement policies are included.

 Women's Preventive Services Initiative.
 2016.
 Final report to the U.S. Department of Health and Human Services, Health Resources & Services Administration: Recommendations for preventive services for women (abridged report).
 Washington, DC: American College of Obstetricians and Gynecologists, 33 pp.